-Section 1 (h) makes it clear that the term "employee" includes an officer of an date" such as are contained in the present Tax Act, as they are not needed.
+The proposed tax bill would omit definitions of "effective date" and "enactment date" such as are contained in the present Tax Act, as they are not needed.
 Section 2 (a) specifies the income tax on employees.
 These taxes are to be levied at the following rates on compensation not in excess of \$300 in any calendar month earned by the employee after December 31, 1936.
 The rates are as follows with respect to the compensation earned during the indicated calendar years: